Screen Shot 2021-08-15 at 9.15.17 PM.png

 • Users need a way to share what they have learned

-• Users like learning with others
+• Users enjoy learning with others

-• Users enjoy being motivated by app
+• Users enjoy being motivated by the app

-Design
+Design Exploration

 Design Studio